-57. For mourning a band of crape $3\frac{1}{4}$ ins. wide, is to be worn above the left elbow.
+57. For mourning a band of crape $\frac{3}{4}$ ins. wide, is to be worn above the left elbow.

-58. Information regarding patterns of uniforms and equipment for Officers of Royal Marines can be obtained on application at the Office of the Adjutant-General, Royal Marines, Admiralty, Whitehall, S.W.1.
+58. Information regarding patterns of uniforms or equipment for Officers of Royal Marines can be obtained on application at the Office of the Adjutant-General, Royal Marines, Admiralty, Whitehall, S.W.1.